Abraham A. Deyo: Life

 He was the son of Capt.
 Abraham Deyo (1736–1805) and Maria (née LeFevre, widowed LeFevre) Deyo (1756–1793).
 His mother's first husband, Isaac LeFevre, was her second cousin.
 The Deyo and LeFevre families were early Huguenot settlers of Ulster County and helped found New Paltz, New York, after escaping religious persecution in France.
 He is a descendant of six Patentees, or founders, of New Paltz: Louis DuBois (Huguenot), Abraham Hasbrouck, Simon LeFevre, Jean Hasbrouck, Pierre Deyo and Christian Deyo.
-He is a direct descendant of the Hasbrouck family.
+He was a direct descendant of the Hasbrouck family.

 He lived in Modena, New York.
 He was an associate judge of the Ulster County Court.
 He was for many years Supervisor of the Town of Plattekill, serving from 1835 to 1839 and 1841 to 1842.

 He was a member of the New York State Senate (2nd D.) from 1843 to 1846, sitting in the 66th, 67th, 68th and 69th New York State Legislatures.

 He was buried at the Modena Community Cemetery.